numeric-rust/numeric/README.md

 # Numeric Rust

-N-dimensional matrix class for Rust 1.0.
+General-purpose N-dimensional matrix class for Rust.
 It links to OpenBLAS and LAPACK to make tensor operations fast (such as matrix multiplications and linear solvers).
 It utilizes Rust's move semantics as much as possible to avoid unnecessary copies.

 ## Documentation